swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 2. Published the containerized runner image to the container registry
 3. Deployed the self-hosted runner on Kubernetes

+You fixed some of the previous issues:

+- [x] Model can be trained on a custom infrastructure

 !!! abstract "Take away"

     - **Self-hosted runners enable custom infrastructure**: Running CI/CD jobs on